-Besides all the work that goes into achieving ketosis, I’ve got a few reservations on the way the diet itself is approached (too much dairy which can be really inflammatory and slow weight loss).
-It’s because of that that we created our own clean eating version called the Hot Melt Diet.
+Besides all the work that goes into achieving ketosis, I’ve got a few reservations about the way the diet itself is approached (too much dairy which can be really inflammatory and slow weight loss).
+It’s because of that that we created our own clean eating version called the Hot Melt Sprint.

 Paleo vs keto for example is a huge topic–and there are purists on both sides.
 I look at it from a different perspective, and ask the question, what feels best to you?
 For example, you can be paleo and eat keto and you can be keto and eat paleo–it’s simply a matter of adjusting how much protein you eat (you eat a little less with keto) and how much healthy fat you eat (keto will have more fat than paleo) and both ways of eating can merge–simply dump the dairy and the grains and you can play in both “food camps”.

 If you’re trying to get into ketosis, however, you’re going to want to stay strictly keto and restrict the carbs from all sources (including the healthy sources of carbs like winter squashes, fruits, and sweet potatoes, all permissible in a paleo diet).